How to Perform a Brand Audit in 9 Simple Steps

 Notice these revolve around your business and not products, services, or the target market.
 Your DNA must be clear as a bell because it’s the standard by which you’ll assess everything else.

-Questions to answer in step 1:
+The question to answer in step 1:

 2. Evaluate Your Goals